themacaulaybusinessclub/themacaulaybusinessclub.github.io/_posts/2020-04-22-how-to-install-whatatheme.md

 ---
 title: How to Install and use WhatATheme?
+author: Author3
 layout: post
 post-image: https://raw.githubusercontent.com/thedevslot/WhatATheme/master/assets/images/How%20to%20install%20and%20use%20WhatATheme.png?token=AHMQUEPHRKQFL5FS624RDJ26Z64HK
 description: This post will guide you to install WhatATheme on your Jekyll site, follow the easy steps to set up WhatATheme.
 tags:
   - how to
   - setup
   - theme
 ---

 # What is WhatATheme?